 - All program payments are due on Monday, before the week of attendance.
 Parents may pay weekly, semi-monthly or monthly. - A \$10 late fee per child is assessed to all payments received after the Monday of the week of attendance. - All DHHS child care state assistance copays are due on the first day of each week, prior to attendance. - Children will not be allowed to attend the program without advance payment.
-If a parent has an unpaid balance, the child may be dis-enrolled from the program. - Payments are non-transferable and non-refundable (unless there are unforeseen circumstances and to be determined by administration staff ONLY). - A \$25 non-sufficient funds (NSF) will be applied to each returned check. - Tuition is owed even if a child does not attend.
+If a parent has an unpaid balance, the child may be dis-enrolled from the program. - Payments are non-transferable and non-refundable (unless there are unforeseen circumstances and to be determined by administration staff ONLY). - A \$25 non-sufficient funds (NSF) will be applied to each returned check. - If a day is missed, daily tuition rates still apply, and no other days may be subbed in to make up for the missed day.

-PICK UP TIME
+Drop OFF/PICK UP TIME